demisto/content/Packs/WithSecure/Integrations/WithSecureEventCollector/README.md

 This integration was integrated and tested with version 1.0 of WithSecure API

 ## Authentication Process
-WithSecure Authenticates the User with Client Credentials flow, follow this [documentation](https://connect.withsecure.com/getting-started/elements#:~:text=API%20deprecation%20policy.-,Getting%20client%20credentials,-To%20use%20Elements), to obtain your own Client ID and Client Secret.
+see this [documentation](https://connect.withsecure.com/getting-started/elements#:~:text=API%20deprecation%20policy.-,Getting%20client%20credentials,-To%20use%20Elements), to create a Client ID and Client Secret.

 ## Configure WithSecure Event Collector on Cortex XSOAR